 Gavi, the Vaccine Alliance, is a public-private partnership established in 2000 to help vaccinate half of the world’s children.
 Among its members are developing and donor countries, the World Bank and the Bill and Melinda Gates Foundation.
 CEPI, the Coalition for Epidemic Preparedness Innovations, is a partnership between public, private, philanthropic and civil organizations launched at Davos in 2017 to develop vaccines and stop epidemics.

-“The idea behind COVAX is just to make sure all countries, whether rich or middle-income and low-income, will be able to access at least enough supplies of the vaccine for priority groups,” he told Arab News.
+“The idea behind COVAX is just to make sure all countries, whether rich or middle-income or low-income, will be able to access at least enough supplies of the vaccine for priority groups,” he told Arab News.

 WHO is helping governments to prepare the regulatory groundwork for the vaccine and to put in place policies and necessary systems for widespread distribution.